raphael-group/LAML/README.md

 ```
 run_laml -c examples/example2/character_matrix.csv -t examples/example2/starting.tree -p examples/example2/priors.csv --delimiter comma -o example2 --nInitials 1 --randomreps 1 --topology_search -v --timescale 10
 ```
 enables topology search using the flag ``--topology_search``.
-Running this command will produce four files
+Running this command will produce three output files
+1. `example2_trees.nwk`: the output tree with time-resolved branch lengths.
+Because topology search has been performed, this tree has a different topology from the starting tree.
+The new topology has higher likelihood than the starting tree.
-1. `example2_annotations.txt`: (i) the newick string of the rooted tree with internal nodes labeled and branches annotated by expected number of mutations. (ii) imputed sequences for each node in the tree. for sites with multiple possible states, that site is annotated with the probability of each possible state.
+2. `example2_annotations.txt`: This file has two components (i) the newick string of the rooted tree with internal nodes labeled and branch lengths show the infer *number of mutations*.
+   (ii) imputed sequences for each node in the tree.
+For sites with multiple possible states, that site is annotated with the probability of each possible state.
-2. `example2_params.txt`: includes the dropout rate, silencing rate, the negative log-likelihood of the tree topology and parameters, and the mutation rate
+3. `example2_params.txt`: this file reports the dropout rate, silencing rate, the negative log-likelihood of the tree topology and parameters, and the mutation rate

-3. `example2_trees.nwk`: newick string of the fixed rooted tree with inferred time-resolved branch lengths
-4. `example2._ckpt.<randomnumber>.txt`: every 50 NNI iterations, this file is updated with the checkpoint tree containing (i) the NNI iteration number (ii) current best newick tree (iii) current best negative LLH (iv) current best dropout rate (v) current best silencing rate
+In addition, a checkpoint file `example2._ckpt.<randomnumber>.txt` is produced, which is important for running LAML on large data.
+Every 50 NNI iterations, this file is updated with a checkpoint containing (i) the NNI iteration number, (ii) the current best newick tree, (iii) the current best negative LLH, (iv) the current best dropout rate, and (v) the current best silencing rate.

 We provide sample outputs in `examples/out_example2/` for your reference.
 <!--When performing topology search, a checkpoint file is also generateed.
 Note that this command will resolve all polytomies, run in parallel, and returns an ultrametric tree.-->